amamic1803/Full-Tilt-Pinball/README.md

 # Full-Tilt-Pinball
 All 6 original Full Tilt!
 Pinball & Full Tilt!
-Pinball 2 tables! (including Space Cadet)
+Pinball 2 tables! (including Space Cadet).

+Also included is the 3D Pinball for Windows - Space Cadet version that came with Windows XP.

 Portable launcher made with Python